-Dividends paid out in the UK hit a record high of £19.7bn in the first quarter but beneath a healthy looking headline, the picture might be so bright.
+Dividends paid out in the UK hit a record high of £19.7bn in the first quarter but beneath a healthy looking headline, the picture might not be so bright.

 Much of the record total was attributed to a £2.6bn special dividend from FTSE 100 miner BHP Group PLC (LON:BHP), which delivered the bumper sum from proceeds of the sale of its US shale oil interests.